Sobhangh/IDP-Z3/docs/IDPLanguage.rst

 Everything between ``//`` and the end of the line is a comment.

+.. include:: vocabulary.inc
+.. include:: theory.inc
-.. include:: vocabulary.rst
+.. include:: structure.inc
-.. include:: theory.rst
+.. include:: display.inc